rsliva/gd1/README.md

 # Gameduino library for pcDuino

-COMING SOON
+Modified GD.h, GD.cpp to allow compiling on pcDuino.

-Modified GD.h, GD.cpp to allow compilng on pcDuino.
+Tested with pcDuino3 Nano.

 Forked from jamesbowman/gd1